PruvoNet/loopback-getting-started/README.md

 Now lets remove the old model configs from `server/model-config.js` by removing the "User" and "AccessToken" keys

-Edit the `server/models/user.json` file by changing the `email` property to be as follow:
+Edit the `server/models/user.json` file by changing the `email` property to be as follows:
 ```json
 "email":
 {